kstenschke/tictac-track/README.md

 * Works directly from CLI, on Linux and Mac OS (not tested on Windows)
 * Stores all work entries into an HTML file, ready to be printed
 * CLI viewer: The timesheet can be viewed pretty-printed user-friendly formatted and colored, directly within CLI
-* No external editor needed: Entries can be edited directly from CLI (start/end-time, comment, issue)
+* No external editor needed: Entries can be edited directly via ttt (start/end-time, comment, issue)
 * Issue-reference and comments: Timesheet entries contain start- and end-time and optionally an issue reference-number and comment
 * Search filter: The CLI viewer can use search filters (by date, week, month, issue-number, comment)
 * Time sum calculation: Recorded work times are additionally summed: per entry / issue per day / day / filtered view / in total